redhat-openstack/openstack-puppet-modules/README.md

 ##### `service_refresh`
 If set to true, changes to the Cassandra config file or the data directories will ensure that Cassandra service is refreshed after the changes.
-Setting this flag will disable this behaviour, therefore allowing the changes to be made but allow the user to control when the service is restarted.
+Setting this flag to false will disable this behaviour, therefore allowing the changes to be made but allow the user to control when the service is restarted.
 Default value true

 ##### `snapshot_before_compaction`